Thursday, September 16, 7 pm, “Trees of Change: Oaks, Redwoods, and North Bay Native Americans”

-Nick Heitkamp, Sonoma State Historic Park Interpretive Specialist, will speak on the medicinal and other uses of local plants by the indigenous people in Sonoma Valley.
-A graduate of Sonoma State University, Nick has worked as a Research Assistant to SSU Professor and Graton Rancheria Tribal Chair Greg Sarris.
+Nick Heitkamp, Sonoma State Historic Park Interpretive Specialist, will speak on the history of North Bay Native Americans through the lenses of two iconic California trees.
+A graduate of Sonoma State University, Nick has worked as a Teaching Assistant to SSU Professor and Graton Rancheria Tribal Chair Greg Sarris.

 Thursday, October 7, 7 pm, “Fort Ross Archaeology Update”